frontenddogma/web-development-glossary/manuscript/t.md

 Tooling
 : All the software used in the development process.
 The term “tooling” is often used particularly to refer to CLI tools and scripts with which parts of a workflow are being supported or automated.

+Top posting
+: A posting style in which the reply precedes the quoted original message.&nbsp;[†](#w-posting-style)

 Top-Level Domain
 : One of the domains at the highest level in the hierarchical Domain Name System of the Internet.
 The top-level domain names are installed in the root zone of the name space.
 For all domains in lower levels, it is the last part of the domain name, that is, the last label of a fully qualified domain name.
 For example, in the domain name “example.com”, the top-level domain is “com”.
 Responsibility for the management of most top-level domains is delegated to specific organizations by the Internet Corporation for Assigned Names and Numbers (ICANN), which operates the Internet Assigned Numbers Authority (IANA) and is in charge of maintaining the DNS root zone.&nbsp;[†](#w-tld)

-Top-posting
-: A posting style in which the reply precedes the quoted original message.&nbsp;[†](#w-posting-style)

 Tor
 : A project, software, and network for enabling anonymous communication.
 The name is derived from an acronym for the original software project name “The Onion Router.”
 Tor directs Internet traffic through a free, world-wide, volunteer overlay network consisting of more than 7,000 relays to conceal a user’s location and usage from anyone conducting network surveillance or traffic analysis.
 Using Tor makes it more difficult to trace Internet activity to the user.
 Tor’s intended use is to protect the personal privacy of its users, as well as their freedom and ability to conduct confidential communication by keeping their Internet activities unmonitored.
 Tor does not prevent an online service from determining when it is being accessed through Tor.
 Tor protects a user’s privacy, but does not hide the fact that someone is using Tor.
 Tor was first released in 2002.&nbsp;[†](#w-tor) ℹ︎&nbsp;[torproject.org](https://www.torproject.org/)